tomc/forcingclub/content/pages/classes.md

 Title: Classes
 Date: 2019-11-25 17:04

-No public classes are currently scheduled.
-The next public class is estimated to be in January/February of 2020 at [Eastside Bridge Center](https://www.bridgewebs.com/eastside/) in Redmond, WA.
+Due to Covid-19, no public classes are currently scheduled.
+Classes will resume once face to face bridge is possible, but currently there is no ETA.
+Classes will be held at [Eastside Bridge Center](https://www.bridgewebs.com/eastside/) in Redmond, WA.

 For private classes, please contact Tom for more information.